Lartu/ldpl/docs/data.md

     :::coffeescript
     data:
-        listOfMaps is list of map of text listOfLists is list of list of text
+        listOfMaps is list of maps of texts listOfLists is list of lists of texts
     procedure:
         push map to listOfMaps
         store "Hello!" in listOfMaps:0:"hi!"